orientechnologies/orientdb-docs/Extractor.md

 **Examples**

-- Extract lines from CSV to the `ODocument` class, using comas as the separator, considering `NULL` as the null value and skipping rows two through four:
+- Extract lines from CSV to the `ODocument` class, using commas as the separator, considering `NULL` as the null value and skipping rows two through four:

   ```json